erikvanoosten/metrics-scala/README.md

 `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.
 See also [hdrhistogram manual page](/docs/Hdrhistogram.md).

-(**) The 2.12.0-RC1 version is only supported until Scala 2.12 is out for real.
+(**) The 2.12.0-RC2 version is only supported until the next Scala 2.12 is out.

 ## Download